Out of pocket expenses for cancer treatment

 My name is Angela and I was diagnosed with breast cancer on January 29 2025.

 It turns out that my rural city doesn't have cancer treatment facilities.
-I have to travel for an MRI, for surgery and for Radiotherapy.
-The MRI and surgery are 600 km away.
-Petrol is approximately $100 per trip and I have to travel twice.
+I had to travel for an MRI, as well as for surgery and in roughly 3 weeks i have to travel again for Radiotherapy.
+The MRI and surgery were 600 km away.
+Petrol was $100 per trip and I had to travel twice.
 February 20-21 and March 4-6.
-I have to pay for accommodation because it's too far to go for just a day.
-Catching the bus is still $80 return, plus accommodation because the bus only travels once a day.
+I had to pay out of pocket for access for my MRI because it was too far to go for just a day.
+I did consider catching the bus, but that's still $80 return, plus accommodation because the bus only travels once a day.

-If you're wondering why my total is 4,500, it's primarily because of radiotherapy.
+If you're wondering why my total is 5,000, it's primarily because of radiotherapy.
 I need to take a carer, because I dont know how sick I will be.
-That doubles accommodation costs and groceries costs for 3 weeks.
+My son is able to do that but it doubles accommodation costs and also means putting my 2 cats in a cattery.
+He really doesn't want to stay on his own for 3 weeks (He's high functioning autistic).

 So normally I would get a loan and work hard to pay it back as soon as relief jobs are flowing in again, but I don't know how sick radiotherapy is going to make me or for how long I might be too sick to work.

 If anybody requires more proof of costs I will try to provide it.
 So far I have uploaded all the proof I have.
 They wouldn't let me keep my breast surgeon notes.
 The photo with the bruising is from my core biopsy.
 I have invasive ductural carcinoma.
-The biopsy notes say grade 1 but the breat surgeon notes say grade 2.
-They say they won't know for certain until after the MRI (to check for spreading) and surgery (to remove the carcinoma and check the lymph nodes).
-March 19 I will know more.
+The biopsy notes say stage 1 but the breast surgeon notes said grade 2.
+The MRI showed no spread but during surgery they found a 2nd, smaller lump.
+Pathology report came back that the larger lump was grade 1 but the smaller lump was grade 2, (growing faster).

 Any help anyone can provide will be received with more gratitude than I can ever express.
-By far, the biggest burden this journey is creating is financial.
-Lack of finance is causing literally 95% of my stress, because there are no services where I live, despite it supposedly being considered a second city.
+By far, the biggest burden this journey has created is financial.
+Lack of finance was causing literally 95% of my stress, because there are no services where I live (except chemotherapy), despite it supposedly being considered a second city.
+They have an MRI machine, but not for breasts (womp womp).

-My family are in Melbourne and I've only lived here a year and 3 months.
-I'm virtually alone with very limited friends (3) who are able to help with appointments, transport, looking after my cats while I'm away and just in general, keeping my spirits up.
+My family are in Melbourne and I've only lived here 18 months.
+I'm virtually alone with limited friends who are able to help with appointments, transport, and just in general, keeping my spirits up.

 Thankyou for reading my story.